Link Between ADHD and Addiction

 By taking a stimulant, they receive a boost in their supply of neurotransmitters, such as dopamine and norepinephrine, and don’t need to self-stimulate.

 Some parents and others think that prescribing ADHD medications will increase the risk of their children becoming addicted to illegal drugs.
 These medications are central nervous system (CNS) stimulants with similar effects to cocaine when taken in larger-than-prescribed doses.
+This can lead to dangerous results such as addiction to ADHD drugs like Strattera.

 But studies find that children with ADHD who have used these prescribed medications are less likely to become addicted to any drugs compared to children with ADHD who haven’t used such prescriptions and non-ADHD youth who use ADHD medications as study aids.